 Full of history and wildlife, Palo Duro Canyon is the second largest canyon system in the United States.
 Palo Duro Canyon State Park is located at the base of the canyon, as a medium between nature and campers.
-It is a 60-mile ravine with 800-foot cliffs.
-Within the valley you can find a wide variety of creatures including the Palo Duro mouse, which lives with in the walls of the canyon safe from predators, well, except for rattlesnakes that is.
+The canyon is a 60-mile ravine with 800-foot cliffs.
+Within the valley, you can find a wide variety of creatures including the Palo Duro mouse, which lives within the walls of the canyon safe from predators; well, except for rattlesnakes.

 There are nine camping areas, but only five of them are for RV users, and only one is meant for those who have horses.
 There are over 30 miles of trails for you to explore, whether on a dirt bike or a horse.
 Many of the trails offer backpacking options for those who would like to see the entire park on foot.
 The canyon walls are over 250 million years old and each layer tells a different story of the earth’s evolution.

 Due to its location, the weather is normally hot during the day and a bit cooler at night.
 The park is busier during the summer months but the rest of the year, you can find the park filled with people from all walks of life, appreciating the beauty of the canyon and the art of the layered walls.
 With so much to discover, you’ll definitely want to bring your motorhome to Palo Duro Canyon State Park.